livedder44/livedder44/README.md

 # Hello! 👋

-I'm a beginner web developer, full of enthusiasm and eager to learn new things.
+I'm a junior web developer, full of enthusiasm and eager to learn new things.
 While my current experience includes developing and supporting a website on the Shopify platform, I am actively learning various web technologies to create high-quality and modern web solutions.

 ## Tech Skills 💻